sidwellr/schotter/schotter3.md

   });
 ```

-DragValue widget don't include an optional text feature like Slider widgets, so we need to add a label manually.
+DragValue widgets don't include an optional text feature like Slider widgets, so we need to add a label manually.
 For appearance, we also want some space between the Randomize button and the DragValue widget.
-So our ```horizontal()``` widget line looks like this:
+So our `horizontal()` widget line looks like this:

 ```
 ui.horizontal(|ui| {